Generic filters

 TAGS

-Unfortunately Church sound reinforcement does not offer a ‘one size fits all’ type system.
-The many differing styles of building and the needs of congregations, vary enormously.
-Understanding what you as a church would like to achieve with your PA system will enable you to make the right decisions when it comes to choosing.
-Key factors to consider are; versatility and flexibility, and simplicity of use.
-For example, systems can be very simple to operate but not offer much in the way of flexibility, conversely a complex system will be versatile but often require training to operate.
-These and many options in-between influence budget so it is worth considering what you can reasonably achieve on a given budget.
-More money and equipment does not necessarily offer better sound quality without proper integration and training but a very limited budget will inevitably produce limited results and can often be a false economy.
+Unfortunately, Church sound reinforcement does not offer a ‘one size fits all’ type system.
+The many differing styles of building and the needs of congregations vary enormously.
+Understanding what you, as a church, would like to achieve with your PA system will enable you to make the right decisions when it comes to choosing.
+Key factors to consider are versatility and flexibility, and simplicity of use.
+For example, systems can be very simple to operate but not offer much in the way of flexibility, conversely, a complex system will be versatile but often require training to operate.
+These and many options in between influence the budget, so it is worth considering what you can reasonably achieve on a given budget.
+More money and equipment do not necessarily offer better sound quality without proper integration and training, but a very limited budget will inevitably produce limited results and can often be a false economy.

 Hints & Tips:

-Loudspeakers must offer sound coverage to the congregation
+Loudspeakers must offer carefully directed sound coverage to the congregation

-Speakers should be forward of the microphone positions to prevent feedback (howling)
+Loudspeakers should be positioned forward of microphones to prevent 'feedback' loops (howling)

 Choose the right microphone for the job – not all mics work the same way!

-System setup is at least as important as the equipment of which it comprises
+System setup is at least as important as the equipment which comprises it

-More microphones equals more potential for feedback (howling)
+More microphones equal more potential for feedback (howling)

 A good sound system will often go unnoticed by the listener!